grand-stack/grandstack.io/docs/guide-schema.md

 ### Implementing Custom Resolvers

 Resolvers are functions that define how to actually fetch the data from the data layer.
 Because neo4j-graphql.js autogenerates CRUD resolvers for queries and mutations, you don't need to implement resolvers yourself, however if you have some custom code beyond which can be defined using an `@cypher` directive, you can implement your own resolvers and pass those along.
-Here's an example:
+Here's a simple example defining a field resolver for `fullName`.

 ```javascript
 import { makeAugmentedSchema } from "neo4j-graphql-js";